Your website is the face of your business. Oftentimes, it’s the first stop on a lead’s journey before they decide to convert.

 Simple call tracking

 If you simply want to track your call volume and see which callers make your phone ring, a simple solution like Google call extensions or a click-to-call counter may be your best bet.

 To track calls that come from Google call extensions, you’ll need to add a Google forwarding number (a Google call tracking number) to your ad.
-The data from your incoming calls will then feed into your AdWords account for you to track website call conversions.
+The data from your incoming calls will then feed into your Ads account for you to track website call conversions.

 Adding a tracking number to your Google ads allows you to:

 - Designate a specific call duration as a conversion.
 For some people, it only takes a three-minute long call to count as a conversion.
 For others, that call should last 5 minutes or more.
 Make conversion tracking your own by specifying what counts as a conversion for your business.